 Do we Recommend This Air Fryer?

-At this point in our manual Farberware air fryer review we’d still recommend this air fryer for those who want simplicity.
+At the conclusion of our manual Farberware air fryer review we’d still recommend this air fryer for those who want simplicity.
 Are there more expensive air fryers with digital doo dads and more features?
 Absolutely.
 There are also cheaper options from unknown brands with questionable reliability.
 If you’re looking for a decent entry to mid level air fryer we’d highly recommend giving this one a try just as we, and many others, have.
+This unit is perfect for those who value simplicity in their kitchen appliances.
+This is definitely the right choice for those who might be intimidated by all the lights, LEDS and high tech options on the digital air fryers.

-We were surprised to see this item is still available both online and locally at Walmart, even two or three years later!
-That should say something about the durability and popularity of this product.
-Twenty four months is a lifetime in the world of sub $100 kitchen gadgets.
+We were surprised to see this item is still available both online and locally at Walmart, even nearly four years later!
+That should say something about the durability and popularity of this product 4 years is a lifetime in the world of sub $100 kitchen gadgets.
 It isn’t unusual to buy something and discover it has been discontinued and replaced with a completely different model six to eight months later.

 Did you enjoy our Farberware air fryer review?
 Was it helpful?
 Do you have any questions for us?
 Please let us know in the comment section below.
 If you’d like to purchase this product yourself we would greatly appreciate it if you could purchase via the links or resources we’ve assembled below.
 It really does help us out.